moorepants/learn-multibody-dynamics/holonomic-eom.rst

 generate the coordinates.
 Because there is accumulated integration error in each state and nothing is enforcing the constraint among the coordinates, the constraint residuals grow with time and the point :math:`P_4` drifts from its actual location.
-One way to address this is to correct the dependent coordinates at each evaluation of the state derivatives.
+One possible way to address this is to correct the dependent coordinates at each evaluation of the state derivatives.
 We can use ``fsolve()`` to do so, in the same way we solved for the initial conditions.
 Below, I force the dependent coordinates to satisfy the constraints to the